 The Dainthlen Falls is said to be the place where the serpent was slaughtered and the markings on the hills are said to be reminiscent of the snake fight.
 I did not know of this tale till I got back to Bangalore and heard it from my friend Pradeep Bahirwani, who had incidentally, written a lovely story set in the hills of Meghalaya.
 After I heard this tale, I looked back at my pictures to see if I could see those markings – well!
 Must have been quite a gigantic serpent – isn’t it?

-The aura around the Dainthlen Falls was just magical.
-When we reached here, there was 100% visibility till we stepped out of the car and started walking towards the waterfall.
-Suddenly, we could not even see our car for the wind swept the clouds over the entire terrain.
-Since we had driven so many miles to arrive here, we decided to wait out and enjoy the little water streams that gushed past us.
+The aura around the Dainthlen Falls of Meghalaya was just magical.
+When we reached here, there was 100% visibility until we stepped out of the car and started walking towards the waterfall.
+Suddenly, we could not even see our car for the wind had swept the clouds over the entire terrain.
+Since we had driven so many miles to arrive here, we decided to wait out and enjoy the little gurgling streams.

 The three of us spend time jumping into the water, walking through the cold streams, collecting smooth stones and generally, splashing around till we won our battle of patience against the mighty clouds.
 As the clouds lifted, we realized that all the fun we had was actually atop the same waterbed that rushed to fall over a cliff into the giant Dainthlen Falls.